 If you want to further your war history, there are plenty of lookout points and old concrete “pillbox” huts scattered around Orkney.
 The best preserved (and probably most easily accessible) are located at Hoxa point, South Ronaldsay.
 You can see them from the boat if you come from Gills Bay to St. Margaret’s Hope, but otherwise it’s easy to park up and walk the track to the old barracks.

 And if you really want to experience some wartime history, you can dive some of the wrecks of Scapa Flow.
 You can’t dive the most famous one, the Royal Oak, as it’s protected as a war grave where 833 people died in the torpedo attack.
-However, the dangerous waters mean people have also died diving in Scapa Flow so it’s not a beginner’s area, though if you want to try a dive, these guys will take you to the blockships by the barriers.
+However, the dangerous waters mean people have also died diving in Scapa Flow so it’s not a beginner’s area.

 3. Stunning coastal views & wildlife